KrauseFx/howisFelix.today/index.md

     <div class="graphs-entry" id="graphs-entry-life-in-weeks">
       <h3>My Life in Weeks</h3>
       <p class="graph-description">
-        Inspired by <a href='https://waitbutwhy.com/2014/05/life-weeks.html' target='_blank'>Your Life in Weeks by WaitButWhy</a>, I use Google Sheets to visualize every week of my life, with little notes on what city/country I was at, and other life events that have happened.
+        Inspired by <a href='https://waitbutwhy.com/2014/05/life-weeks.html' target='_blank'>Your Life in Weeks by WaitButWhy</a>, I use Google Sheets to visualize every week of my life, with little notes on what city/country I was in, and other life events that have happened.
       </p>

       <ul>